-Parents across the FOK network are joining calls for an immediate halt to RCMP raids and arrests of Wet’suwet’en land defenders and for the release of those arrested, including two journalists on assignment covering the events at the checkpoint.
+Parents across the FOK network continue to support Wet’suwet’en land defenders.
+In 2019 we joined calls for an immediate halt to RCMP raids and arrests of land defenders and journalists covering the events at the checkpoint.
 Up to date information on the situation can be found at Gidimt'en Checkpoint.

 Here's a video with legal context on why and how hereditary chiefs and Indigenous land defenders are blocking this pipeline and evicting Coastal Gas Link from their territories.

 Here are concrete actions parents and families can take on their own, with a group of friends, or collectively:

 - Learn what's happening: visit the Gidimt'en checkpoint website and follow @yintah_access (IG) @Gidimten (Twitter) and @wetsuwetenstrong (FB).
 You can also watch Invasion - a documentary on this struggle released in 2019.

 - Spread the word, using #WetsuwetenStrong #AllOutForWedzinKwa #ShutDownCanada #FreeSleydo #Wetsuweten.

 - Share a statement of solidarity from yourself, your organization or group.
 Share it by email with [email protected] and with [email protected] to appear here.
 Here's an example - a 2020 statement from For Our Kids Montreal.

 - Parents/grandparents in BC can join the BC For Our Kids teams by sending a letter to your provincial MLAs.